amenzwa/amenzwa.github.io/stem/PL/Slight.md

 Here, `𝛼` and `𝛽` are type variables into which actual types are substituted at the call site of `foldr`.
 And the syntax `x::xx` represents a list with the head element `x` and the tail elements `xx`.

 In addition to module-level functions, Slight also supports LISP-like [*lambda functions*](https://en.wikipedia.org/wiki/Anonymous_function).
-These are analogous to *blocks* in Smalltalk and Self.
+These are analogous to *blocks* in Scheme and Self.

 ```Slight
 xx ← [5, 9, 1]